ayushmohta7/Sudoko-Solver-Using-DLX/README.md

 ## Features

-- Efficiently solves standard 9x9 Sudoku puzzles.
-- Can be extended to solve larger Sudoku variants.
+- Can be used to solve N-Queen,Kakuro and Nonogram.
 - Command-line interface for input and output.

 ## Installation